 On May 22, 2014 results from 10 additional holes were released.
-The results indicated that drilling successfully intersected additional new silver, lead and zinc mineralization that will contribute to the expansion of the project's current NI 43-101 resource estimate.
-(For completed details see the original news release filed on SEDAR.)
+The results indicated that drilling successfully intersected additional new silver, lead and zinc mineralization that will contribute to the expansion of the project's next resource estimate (for completed details see the original news release filed on SEDAR).
 Highlights of the results include: